-1.13 Immigration Compliance
+1.14 Immigration Compliance

 The Organization will comply with applicable immigration law, including the Immigration Reform and Control Act of 1986 and the Immigration Act of 1990.
-As a condition of employment, every individual must provide satisfactory evidence of his or her identity and legal authority to work in the United States.
+As a condition of employment, every individual must provide satisfactory evidence of their identity and legal authority to work in the United States.
 However, the Organization will not check the employment authorization status of current employees or applicants who were not offered positions with the Organization unless required to do so by law.

 The Organization shall not discharge an employee or in any manner discriminate, retaliate, or take any adverse action (e.g., threatening to report the suspected citizenship or immigration status of an employee or a member of the employee's family) against any employee or applicant for employment because the employee or applicant exercised a right protected under applicable law.
 Further, the Organization shall not discriminate against any individual because he or she holds or presents a driver's license issued per Vehicle Code § 12801.9 to persons who have not established their federally authorized presence in the United States.
 Finally, in compliance with the Immigrant Worker Protection Act, the Organization shall not allow a federal immigration enforcement agent to enter any nonpublic areas of the Organization without a judicial warrant, or voluntarily give consent to an agent to access, review or obtain employee records without a subpoena or judicial warrant.
+If a search of employee records is authorized by a valid subpoena or judicial warrant, the Organization will give employees notice of the inspection both before and after it has occurred as required by law.